Yash22TY/Yash22TY/README.md

 </p>

 <p align="center">
   A passionate Developer interested in Web Development and AI.
-I believe in the power of AI that can change world and solve real-world problems.
+I believe in the power of AI that can change the world and solve real-world problems.
 </p>
 <hr>

 ## 📚 Education

 * **B.tech** - PVPIT college, 4th year, *[Computer Science and Engineering]*
-* **MHT-CET** - 89.88% *[Exam]*
 * **HSC** - PNVK,kavalapur, 2022, 71.66% *[PCM]*
 * **SSC** - PNVK,kavalpur, 2020, 83.67%
 <hr>